Bread-Technologies/Bread-SDK-Bake-Repo/README.md

 # Git for Weight Space
 Git for Weight Space is a developer platform that lets you ship custom AI models as easily as commiting code.
 A version control system (like Git!) that lets you form your own branching tree of AI models.
 Fork, create, and combine prompts to make AI models.

-Learn more from our official documentation.
+Learn more from our official [documentation](https://breadtechnologiesinc.mintlify.app/).

 # Get Started
 1. Install the Bread Python SDK:
 `pip install git+ssh://git@github.com/stainless-sdks/bread-sdk-v1-python.git`

-2. Get your Bread API key (via aibread.com) and set it:
+2. Get your Bread API key (via aibread.com) and set it in the `.env`:
+`cp .env.example .env`
+or, set the key manually in the shell:
 `export BREAD_API_KEY="sk-your-api-key"`

 3. Initialize the Client: